vectorgrp/sil-kit/docs/index.rst

 The VIB provides means to simulate CAN / CAN FD, Ethernet, FlexRay, and LIN networks.
 All networks can be simulated with two different levels of detail: simple, functional simulation or high detail, timing accurate simulation.
-Timing accurate simulation requires the :doc:`Vector Network Simulator <vibes/networksimulator>`, which is part of the :doc:`Vector Integration Bus Extensions (VIBEs) <vibes/overview>`.
+Timing accurate simulation requires the detailed simulation, which
+needs an additional network simulator.

 Vehicle Network Controllers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Applications access vehicle networks using matching controller models.
-While the
+The
-controller interfaces are the same for simple and high detail simulation, the Vector
+controller interfaces are the same for simple and detailed simulation.
-Network Simulator VIBE requires controllers to be properly configured, initialized, and used
-according to the corresponding network.
-Without the Network Simulator, on the other hand,
-applications can directly send messages without initializing the controllers.
 As a result,
-an application that works in the simple use case do not necessarily work when switching to
+an application that works in the simple use case does also work when switching to
-a high detail simulation using the Network Simulator.
-However, applications that have been tested
-with Network Simulator, will also work without it.
-The CAN, LIN, Ethernet, and FlexRay demos
+a high detail simulation using the network simulator.
+The CAN, LIN, and Ethernet demos
-provided with the VIB have all been tested both with and without the Network Simulator.
+provided with the VIB have all been tested both with and without a network simulator.
+The FlexRay feature is only available in the detailed simulation based on a network simulator.

-The section :ref:`sec:api-services` describes how to configure and use Vehicle Network Controllers
+The section :ref:`sec:api-services` describes how to configure and use Vehicle Network Controllers in detail.
-and points out the differences between simple simulation and high detail VIBE simulation with the
-Network Simulator.
-In addition, the use of other services (Data Message, Rpc, ...) is presented in detail.
+In addition, the use of other services (Data Message, Rpc, ...) is presented as well.

 Prerequisites for Usage